b-azarchehr/zartoshti-js/README.md

 // => 1
 ```

-> **Notice**: the current implementation of `zartoshti-js` algorithms diverge from the `Intl` API results after the Gregorian year 2256 (or Jalali year 1634) due to different approaches to calculating the leap years.
+> **Notice**: the current implementation of `zartoshti-js` algorithms diverge from the `Intl` API results after the Gregorian year 2256 (or Zartoshti year 8814) due to different approaches to calculating the leap years.
 However, this shouldn't affect the usage of the library, as the results are the same from 1800 to 2256. (for more information, see [this comparison](https://runkit.com/sinakhx/625929b1a90c8d0007b539a3))

 ## About